wmmihaa/azureiotbootcamp/labs/Lab1.md

 6. Set the Visualization Type to Line chart, Axis to timestamp and set Values to temperature.
 7. Continue to give your tile a good name and subtitle.

+#### Try it out

+If you stopped your Device Agent, fire it up again.
+After 5-10 seconds you should see data presented on your power BI Dashboard.

+#### GET CREATIVE

+The whole idea with an IoT Bootcamp is to learn and get comfortable with the technology.
+Before you move on to the next lab, make your own changes and play around.
+Here are a few ideas you might consider:

+### Change the payload
+So far you have only been using temperatures, but the TI sensor tag has many other sensors.
+Visit the [sensortag NPM page]( https://www.npmjs.com/package/sensortag) and go bananas…

+### Store your data in the cloud

+Live streaming data to reports is all fine and dandy.
+But in many cases we’d like to persist the data for later analysis.
+[Cosmo DB]( https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) (previously known as Document DB) is a document database in Azure.
+Create a new database and update the Stream Analytics Job to push your sensor readings to the Cosmos collection.
+You can query the collection right from the Azure portal.